John Murtha: Views on the Iraq War

-2005 Resolution on removing American forces from Iraq

 On November 17, 2005, Murtha submitted H.J.
 Res.
 73 in the House of Representatives, calling for the redeployment of U.S. troops in Iraq, saying, "The U.S. cannot accomplish anything further in Iraq militarily.
 It is time to bring them home."

 The bill cited lack of progress towards stabilizing Iraq, the possibility that a draft would be required to sustain sufficient troop numbers, Iraqi disapproval of US forces and approval of attacks on the soldiers, and the increasing costs of the war.
 The bill proposed that deployment to Iraq be suspended and that US Marines establish an "over-the-horizon" presence in nearby countries.

 Murtha's comments forced a heated debate on the floor of the House on November 18.
 Republicans led by Duncan Hunter of California, chairman of the House Armed Services Committee, responded by proposing their own resolution (H. Res.
 571), which many Republicans said was intended to demonstrate that those calling for immediate troop withdrawal from Iraq were "out of the mainstream."
 Murtha himself took the floor during debate on the resolution after the Democrats yielded all their time to him, and denounced the Hunter resolution as a sham.
 As expected, Hunter's resolution was defeated, with only three congressmen voting aye.